gim913/pandemos/README.md

 Still want to do bit more around Part 8 and Part 9 of tutorial.

-Need to modify keyboard handling but can postpone it till later
+Need to modify keyboard handling but can postpone it till later.

+### Week 7

+Last week had to throw away whole imgui, it wasn't wisest decision to use it.
+I also changed a lot regarding keyboard handling.

+I have some crude inventory / equipment management:
+ * grab
+ * move from inv to equipment
+ * drop
+ * select active weapon - there's UI hint, but doesn't actually change anything yet

+Added some 'modals'.

+Working on throwing items, so I think I'm somewhere around part 9.